Using formula metrics in Experiment Results

 Screenshot 2023-07-31 at 2.13.04 PM.png

 1. Click Select event ... to begin selecting events to include in your formula metric.
-Repeat this step until all events are included.
+Repeat this step until you've selected all the events you need.

-2. In the Formula box, enter the formula that will calculate your formula metric.
-Click here for a list of formulas that are supported by Experiment Results, or here for an explanation of formula syntax.
+2. In the Formula box, enter the formula for calculating your formula metric.
+Click here for a list of formulas Experiment Results supports, or here for an explanation of formula syntax.

 3. Add a name for this new formula metric.
 Click Apply when you're done.
-The metric will be added to your Experiment Results chart.
+The metric now appears in your Experiment Results chart.

 You can also view this metric in the object management center.